RasagnaRayasam/Java-DSA-Journey/Day03_Operators_Conditionals_Loops/README.md

-# 💻 Day 3 – Java Operators, Conditionals & Loops (Theory)
+# 💻 Day 3 – Java Operators, Conditionals & Loops (Theory Only)

 Today I focused on the **theoretical understanding** of Java logic blocks like operators, conditionals, and loops.
 Even though I didn’t get hands-on with code today, I went through concepts thoroughly and made mental notes for when I practice them.